CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/overview.md

 ## **`exchange_received`**

-This new function **allows the exchange of tokens without actually transfering tokens in**, as the exchange is based on the change of the coins balances within the pool (see code below).
+This new function **allows the exchange of tokens without actually transferring tokens in**, as the exchange is based on the change of the coins balances within the pool (see code below).
-Users of this method are dex aggregators, arbitrageurs, or other users who **do not wish to grant approvals to the contract**.
+Users of this method are DEX aggregators, arbitrageurs, or other users who **do not wish to grant approvals to the contract**.
 They can instead send tokens directly to the contract and call **`exchange_received()`**.

 ??? quote "Transfer logic when using `exchange_received()`"